Kermit Weeks: Life and career

 During the late 1970s, Weeks began to acquire, restore, and preserve vintage aircraft.
 By 1985 he had accumulated enough vintage aircraft to start the Weeks Air Museum in Miami.
 A non-profit facility, it housed much of his private collection and historic aircraft owned by the museum.
 Weeks then acquired a 250 acre site near Polk City, Florida, 20 mi southwest of Walt Disney World, for an aviation-themed attraction called Fantasy of Flight.

 In 1992, as development plans finalized for Fantasy of Flight, Hurricane Andrew struck the Miami area, virtually destroying the Weeks Air Museum facility and seriously damaging most of the vintage aircraft within it.
 Some of the collection, including a Grumman F4F Wildcat, P-51C Mustang, AT-6 Texan, and a recently repaired Stinson L-1 Vigilant, have been restored and are now displayed and flown at Fantasy of Flight, which opened in 1995.

-On May 26, 2000, Weeks married Teresa Blazina in Sedona, Arizona.

 In 2008 Weeks published a children's book, All of Life Is a School, featuring airplane characters.
 In 2009 he won a bronze Independent Publisher Book Award for the book.
 He followed it up with "The Spirit of Lindy" in September 2012.

 In 2012 Weeks was awarded the Lloyd P. Nolen Lifetime Achievement in Aviation Award by the Wings Over Houston Airshow.
 In 2010 he won the Freedom of Flight Award by Bob Hoover.

 In 2008 Weeks was inducted into the Florida Aviation Hall of Fame, and in 2006 was named a "Living Legend of Aviation."

 In 2017 Weeks started producing and selling 'Naked in Jamaica', a Jamaican styled Rum, and retailing blackberries grown at his property in Florida.